NaaeemMalik/my-Chromium-forks/tools/metrics/histograms/review_guidelines.md

 [TOC]

-This covers how to review metrics code in the GTX Browser codebase.
+This covers how to review metrics code in the GTx Browser codebase.

 ## UMA Histograms